MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/export-import-omnichannel-data.md

     ```
 5. Double-click **DataMigrationUtility.exe** to run the Configuration Migration tool, and choose **Export data** in the main screen.

 6. On the **Login** screen, provide authentication details to connect to your Dynamics 365 Server instance from where you want to export data.
-If you have multiple organizations on the Common Data Service platform server, and want to select the organization from where to export the data, select the **Always display list of available orgs** check box.
+If you have multiple organizations on the Microsoft Dataverse platform server, and want to select the organization from where to export the data, select the **Always display list of available orgs** check box.
 Select **Login**.

 7. If you have multiple organizations, and you selected the **Always display list of available orgs** check box, the next screen lets you choose the organization that you want to connect to.
-Select the Common Data Service platform organization to connect to.
+Select the Dataverse platform organization to connect to.

 8. Specify the name and location of the data file to be exported.